Ranjitha75388/projects/JasperReport server  .md

 - Click Add Resource > JasperReport.

-- Enter a Name,( e.g., **employee**).
+- Enter a Name,( e.g.,employee).

-- Click Upload a file, browse for employee_report.jrxml from local Downloads.
+- Click Upload a file, browse for **employee_report.jrxml** from local Downloads.

-- In Data Source, choose your PostgreSQL connection created in step-4
+- In Data Source, choose your **PostgreSQL** connection created in step-4

 - Click submit